 Shore Fishing in Thailand

 In Florida and Hawaii, I fished from the shore often.
 I just have that insatiable urge to go fishing again lately now that my interest in Thailand snakes is fading.

 I’m not sure why my interest in snakes is fading, I think I’ve just overdone it.
 Too much of a good thing.

-I have sat and watched people fishing from the shore around Thailand’s coasts for hours over the years.
+I have sat and watched people fishing from the shore around Thailand’s coasts like Krabi for hours over the years.
 I’ve seen nobody catch anything bigger than about 30 cm.
 Oh wait, there have been some catfish catches I witnessed.

 I don’t like catfish, I don’t care how big they are.
 I get no thrill at all out of catching catfish, so I don’t pay attention to them.

 Thais catch snakehead fish, catfish, and I think Tilapia in the small water holes in the northeast area of Thailand called Isaan.
 The water levels dip down due to evaporation and guys climb into the mud and flop around with the fish, trying to throw them up on the bank to eat later.

 The amount and variety of pesticides that must have accumulated in that water in the middle of agricultural land must be staggering.
 I have never eaten one of those fish, and I strongly discourage the wife from them.
 She still eats them at times.